Updated 6/30/24

 We’ve all been there: you’re enjoying your summer evening, relaxing in your cool home, when suddenly, it’s not so cool.
-You walk over to the thermostat and see the temperature is much higher than you set it at and no air is coming out of your vents.
+You walk over to the thermostat and see that the temperature is much higher than you set it at, and no air is coming out of your vents.

 What do you do?
-Aside from panic, there are many AC troubleshooting tips that you can check off yourself before making a costly service call.
+Aside from panic, there are many AC troubleshooting tips that you can check off yourself before making a costly service call for AC repair.

 Try to Stay Ahead of It

 Thousands of people are hospitalized every year due to heat-related illnesses.
-This is why it’s so important to make sure your AC unit is working properly before the sweltering summer months arrive.
+This is why it is important to ensure your AC unit is working correctly before the sweltering summer months arrive.

-In many cases, life gets in the way and the “out of sight, out of mind” philosophy kicks in.
-You just don’t think about your AC because everything is running smoothly.
-It’s not until your air conditioning is not cooling your house that you remember you meant to check everything in the spring.
+In many cases, life gets in the way, and the “out of sight, out of mind” philosophy kicks in.
+You don’t think about your AC because everything is running smoothly.
+It’s not until your air conditioning is not cooling your house or your AC is making strange noises that you remember you meant to check everything in the spring.

 AC Troubleshooting Checklist

 Have no fear!
-Your AC not cooling could be a simple fix.
-You just need to know where to look to find the problem.
+Your AC not cooling could be fixed easily.
+You need to know where to look to find the problem.

 Electrical Issues